Tomás Dolz de Espejo: Rebellious Mellista and reconciled Carlista (1919-1936)

-In 1920 Florida joined a 3-member Mellista Castilla La Nueva executive; in 1921 he assumed the position of Jefe Provincial in Madrid and honorary president of the Madrid branch of the party youth, Juventud Católica Tradicionalista.
+In 1920 Florida joined a 3-member Mellista Castilla La Nueva executive; In 1921, he assumed the position of Jefe Provincial in Madrid and honorary president of the Madrid branch of the party youth, Juventud Católica Tradicionalista.
 Reported as engaged in a variety of initiatives – setting up new cinemas in Madrid, collecting money for religious purposes, donating and organizing donations to army operations in Morocco, taking part in Catholic ceremonies, supporting sports- he was not, however, noted as busy building the party structures.
 In 1922 he attended a general Mellista assembly, taking place in Zaragoza and supposed to finalize buildup of the new party.
 The assembly launched Comité Directivo of the newly formed Partido Tradicionalista; Florida was one of its 3 members.
 He was also confirmed as the Madrid Jefe Provincial, temporarily given command of "provincias del Centro, Sur y Oeste de España".
 The Mellista project hardly took off the ground when the 1923 coup of Miguel Primo de Rivera banned all political parties in the country.

 Florida withdrew to privacy, in public noted for charity and glamour of aristocratic societé.
 Resident of Madrid, he was spending strings at his La Florida property in Teruel and in estates in Valencia.
 Fascinated by cars he managed a Sitges circuit, excelled in Real Automovil Club and co-ran a tourist review; owner of a new Buick, he was fined for excessive driving until his car was stolen.
 Excluding landholding properties, he lived off a number of enterprises; apart from construction company he was president of Sociedad Española de Talcos and Compañia de Seguros Omnia.
 During Dictablanda Dolz renewed political endeavors.
 In May 1930 he was received by Alfonso XIII.
 Against the rising Republican tide he stood on monarchist ground, cultivating old-style patriotism.
 Having joined Unión Monárquica Nacional, in April 1931 he ran on its ticket in elections for the Madrid ayuntamiento.

 Upon declaration of the Republic Florida tried to transfer his capital abroad.
 Apprehended by the customs service he was detained and possibly suffered forfeiture of some of the assets smuggled.
 At unspecified time he returned to Carlist loyalty by entering Comunión Tradicionalista, which in 1932 re-joined the former Jaimistas, Integristas and Mellistas.
 In 1933 he was appointed its Jefe Regional of Castilla La Nueva.
-Despite holding a theoretically prestigious position, Florida did not seem particularly active; he was seldom recorded as speaking at party meetings and historians almost do not mention his name when discussing Carlist activities during the Republic.
-It is not clear what his position was on controversial question of alliances with other monarchist and Right-wing groupings or on internal leadership rivalry between Conde de Rodezno and Manuel Fal.
+Despite holding a theoretically prestigious position, Florida did not seem particularly active; he was seldom recorded as speaking at party meetings. and historians almost do not mention his name when discussing Carlist activities during the Republic.
+It is not clear what his position was on the controversial question of alliances with other monarchist and right-wing groupings, or on internal leadership rivalry between Conde de Rodezno and Manuel Fal.
 In 1935 the latter triggered his nomination to Junta de Hacienda, a body entrusted with organizing funds for the Comunión.